davidkonrad/toUnicodeVariant/README.md

 Raise an issue if you discover major flaws (or minor flaws as well).
 You are also more than welcome to suggest other cool unicode variants this function could support.

+This work was triggered by the dare need of underlined text in browser dialogs.
+The Stack Overflow question [https://stackoverflow.com/questions/17470817/format-the-text-in-javascript-alert-box](https://stackoverflow.com/q/17470817/1407478) pointed me to the right direction, even though none of the answers were actual useable.